 2. Water Requirements

-Saffron plant is low requirement water and just needed 2-4 times water in its growing season.
+The Saffron plant is low requirement water and just needed 2-4 times water in its growing season.
 Crocus Sativus can survive in drought and water shortage conditions, and this subject makes it a popular agricultural opportunity in low-water and desert areas.

 Our observation and experiments show that a hectare saffron farm needs about 300 mm or 3000 m3 of water per year.
-This amount of water can be supplied by rainfall in some areas, and we do not have any problem providing it.
+This amount of water can be supplied by rainfall in some areas, and we do not have any problem with providing it.
 Of course, in accounting for this volume, we consider average water evaporation, not the exact amount and other influential factors.

-The critical and exciting thing about saffron water is that the main steps of saffron water do in fall and winter, and at this time, we haven’t any crops on our farm, and we can use water for Saffron without any worries.
+The critical and exciting thing about saffron water is that the main steps of saffron water are in fall and winter, and at this time, we haven’t any crops on our farm, and we can use water for Saffron without any worries.
 So, if you have low water on your farm or your neighbor’s farm, you can use it and plant saffron bulbs on your farm.

-Growing saffron is an excellent opportunity for the farmers that plant crops in summer and want to have an extra income in fall and winter.
+Growing saffron is an excellent opportunity for farmers that plant crops in summer and want to have an extra income in fall and winter.
 You can assign part of your farms to produce saffron.
 Maybe someday, saffron growing converts to your first income stream.

 3. WorkForce & Tools

 The saffron harvesting process takes longer, usually ten days, and during this time, we should harvest, clean, and dry saffron threads.
-We can do this process in 2 models: The traditional model by human force and the mechanical model by the machines.
+We can do this process in 2 models: The traditional model by human force and the mechanical model by machines.

-It can help you learn work tricks and become familiar with Crocus Sativus behavior.
+I think even the first year is the year of adaptation of the farmer to the land, it can help you learn work tricks and become familiar with Crocus Sativus behavior.